Arkansas is ranked in the Top Ten in the Nation For Poultry & Egg Production

 I write science fiction and also compose electronic music.

+What else would you like us to know about you?
 Keeping an open mind about other cultures and peoples is important.
 I’m quite evangelical about trying to get other people to catch a glimpse of cultures beyond their own by trying food outside of their comfort zone